 Licorice root extract has a sweet flavor and is a popular ingredient in candies and other beverages.
 Though it seems to offer certain benefits, excess intake may cause harm.
 Research shows that over-intake of licorice can lead to elevated blood pressure levels and headaches.

 There is more information on licorice root side effects that tell us why it may not be the right choice for all.
 In this post, we have covered the most common side effects that excess of licorice can cause.

 Table Of Contents

 What Are The Side Effects Of Licorice Root Extract?

-1. Elevates Blood Pressure Levels
+1. May Elevate Blood Pressure Levels

 It is often linked to salt and water retention as it suppresses aldosterone – which is a hormone responsible for controlling sodium levels in the body.
-One study states how licorice tea had caused hypertension in patients, and quitting it had resolved the condition in two weeks (1).
+One study stated that licorice tea caused hypertension in patients, and quitting it resolved the condition in two weeks (1).

 2. Might Cause Constipation